melli79/mathGames/Readme.md

 Given any graph $(V,E)$, then its dual graph is the graph $(E,V')$ such that $X\in V'\subset 2^E$ iff there is a $v\in V$ such that for all $e\in X$: $v\in e$.

-## 2. Implement chain complexes on Hypergraphs
+## 2. Implement chain complexes on Hyper-graphs
 Find a definition of hyper-orientation.

 operations: `operator` `+`,`+=`, `-`,`-=`, `cap` (intersection), `boundary` (such that `boundary`$^2=0$)